umrover/mrover-workspace/onboard/odrive_bridge/README.md

 This code is meant to be run on the NVIDIA Jetson TX2.
 For external testing follow the wiring up guidelines specified [here](https://docs.odriverobotics.com/#wiring-up-the-odrive) on the odrive webite. \
 The program automatically starts up upon connecting to the rover. \
-In order to drive the rover, use the joystick, making sure its connected to the base station, you have communications, and no odrive errors are showing up. \
+In order to drive the rover, use the joystick - making sure its connected to the base station, you have communications, and no odrive errors are showing up. \
-In order to get drive data make sure that you are in the mrover-workspace folder on the base station \
+In order to get drive data, make sure that you are in the mrover-workspace folder on the base station \
 `$ cd ~/mrover-workspace` \
-To get the current state of the odrive type \
+To get the current state of the odrive  \
 `$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" ./jarvis exec lcm_tools_echo DriveStateData "./drive_state_data"` \
-To get velocity estimates and current draw data type \
+To get velocity estimates and current draw data \
 `$ LCM_DEFAULT_URL="udpm://239.255.76.67:7667?ttl=255" ./jarvis exec lcm_tools_echo DriveVelData "./drive_vel_data"`

 ### Setting Up A New Odrive